iTwin/bis-schemas/Domains/Core/Analytical.ecschema.md

 **typeName:** RelationshipClass

 **description:** A type-instance relation; one that indicates that the specific anlyt:AnalyticalElement is an instance of the defined anlyt:AnalyticalType.
-E.g. an analytical Storm instance used in a Hydrological Analysis is of type N-years Storm Event.

 **baseClass:** [BisCore:GeometricElement3dHasTypeDefinition](biscore.ecschema.md#geometricelement3dhastypedefinition)